smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 "Yes, Your Majesty."

 The Queen sighed.
 She knew the King was incapable of winning this kind of war.
-She didn't even wanted to win, only to survive.
-If survival meant taking power temporarily, so be it.
-She remembered her warning to Theron: "The throne itself is poisoned", she tried to save him, and now here she was, taking control.
+She didn't even want to win, only to survive.
+If survival meant taking control of the throne for now, so be it.
+She remembered her warning to Theron: "The throne itself is poisoned".
+She tried to save him, and now here she was, seizing power.

 She couldn't help but chuckle at the irony.

 "Who knows?"